-- 1. Priority for fall admission to the School of Nursing will be given to students who have completed 12 units of study at APU prior to the March 1 nursing application deadline, who are currently enrolled in APU's spring semester, and hold a minimum cumulative grade-point average of 2.70. - 2.
-CHEM 111, anatomy, and physiology must be completed with a C grade or better. - 3.
-Applicants must have current CPR certification in Basic Cardiac Life Support (BCLS) for adults and children (Class C).
+Priority for fall admission to the School of Nursing will be given to students who have completed 12 units of study at APU prior to the February 1 nursing application deadline, who are currently enrolled in APU's spring semester, and hold a minimum cumulative grade-point average of 2.70.

+- 2. CHEM 111, anatomy, and physiology must be completed with a C grade or better. - 3.
+Applicants must have current CPR certification in Basic Cardiac Life Support (BCLS for Health Care Providers) for adults and children.